 The hike that I found miserable during my previous trip somehow felt easier this time.
-Perhaps because I had enough rest at Wae Rebo Lodge the night before and managed freshen up and clean myself well, I felt bushy tailed in the following morning to explore the lodge’s surrounding panorama and take photos.
-The view around the lodge is simply breathtaking – it is surrounded byresplendent green paddy fields, layered and vast, which meet the sky.
+Perhaps because I had enough rest at Wae Rebo Lodge the night before and managed to freshen up and clean myself well, I felt bushy-tailed in the following morning to explore the lodge’s surrounding panorama and take photos.
+The view around the lodge is simply breathtaking – it is surrounded by resplendent green paddy fields, layered and vast, which meet the sky.
 On the horizon, Mules Island stands regal, making it an outstanding photography object.

 As we explore the area, the locals greeted us with warm and welcoming smilesas we passed by.
 It touched my heart to see how the locals are impressively polite despite being isolated far from civilisation.
 They also seemed to have gentler demeanour than big-city dwellers.
 Along the hike, we stumbled upon outsiders like us too.

 Located amongst the Todo Forest at Manggarai West Flores in East Nusa Tenggara province, Wae Rebo is dubbed as the ‘village above the clouds’, erected 1,100 metres above sea level; however, to get there, we only need to hike up to 600 metres.
-The village issurrounded by mountains and in the morning when temperature is optimum, clouds gather around the lower levels of the mountain where this village is on, making it look like floating in the sky.
-Though remote, Wae Rebo is fast attracting travellers from the world over since it offers various off-the-beaten-path experience that travellers seek.
-It even helps to put Flores on the map, which is still relativelyuntouched.
+Mountains surround the village, and in the morning when the temperature is optimum, clouds gather around the lower levels of the mountain where this village is on, making it look like floating in the sky.
+Though remote, Wae Rebo is fast attracting travellers from the world over since it offers a various off-the-beaten-path experience that travellers seek.
+It even helps to put Flores on the map, which is still relatively untouched.

-I honestly recommend that travellers go to Flores now before it is overrun by more tourists and becoming more commercial, thus losing its authenticity.
-As a matter of fact, the government of Indonesia targetstodramatically increase the number of tourists to Labuan Bajo, the capital city of Flores, from 54,000 in 2013 to 500,000 in 2019[i].
+Note: I honestly recommend that travellers go to Flores now before it is overrun by more tourists and becoming more commercial, thus losing its authenticity.
+As a matter of fact, the government of Indonesia targets to dramatically increase the number of tourists to Labuan Bajo, the capital city of Flores, from 54,000 in 2013 to 500,000 in 2019[i].
 The government invests heavily on infrastructure and facilities to accommodate Flores tourism boom.

-Wae Rebo is not just a heritage village, but a conservation project by the local community to conserve and protectits conical traditional houses called mbaru niang, high pitched roof supported by structure made from wood and cladded with layers of palm leaves.
-This project – initiated by Tirto Utomo Foundation and Rumah Asuh – is acclaimed as environmentally sustainable andfosters the community’s sense of unity and pride at the same time.
-It alsogarnered the Award of Excellence by UNESCO in 2012 as recognition to the community’s efforts in preserving their unique identity despite difficulties and challenges.
+Wae Rebo is not just a heritage village, but a conservation project by the local community to conserve and protect its conical traditional houses called mbaru niang, the high pitched roof supported by a structure made from wood and encased with layers of palm leaves.
+This project, initiated by Tirto Utomo Foundation and Rumah Asuh, is acclaimed as environmentally sustainable and fosters the community’s sense of unity and pride at the same time.
+It also garnered the Award of Excellence by UNESCO in 2012 as recognition to the community’s efforts in preserving their unique identity despite difficulties and challenges.

 The roof of each house typically consists of five levels.
-Each level serves its own purposes such as storingseeds for next harvesting season, food as preparation for drought or disasters, and the top level usually reserved to place offerings for the ancestors.
-Although the members of the community are mostly Catholics, they still practice their old beliefs.
+Each level serves its own purposes such as storing seeds for next harvesting season, food as preparation for drought or disasters, and the top-level usually reserved to place offerings for the ancestors.
+Although the members of the community are mostly Catholics, they still practise their old beliefs.

 We stayed one night in Wae Rebo and were lucky to be placed in the main house called Rumah Gendang, where each leader from eight families lives.
 This is the biggest house compared to the rest.
 This is also a ceremonial house when they gather for festivities or rituals, including the place where they keep their ancestors’ heirlooms, gongs and drums called gendang.
 However, when specifically referring to the house, the word gendang is not about the drums but a derivation from the word gadang, which means ‘big’, not only in Manggarai culture but also in Minangkabau culture from West Sumatera.
 It is believed that the ancestors of the Manggarai who were of Minangkabau descent went all the way to Flores as sailors and traders.
 To remind them of their roots, a totem that looks like buffalo’s horn is placed on top of the roof, another signature feature of mbaru niang houses.